chagers/phase-0-gps-1/README.md

-`git push` - Send all commits to remote repository `git clone` - Copying a repository to your local machine `git checkout -b` - Create new branch in your repository
+`git push` - Send all commits to remote repository `git clone` - Copying a repository to your local machine `git checkout -b` - Create new branch in your repository `git status` - Check the current state of files in the repository